tarathep/cicd-github-action-lab/cd/lab2.md

 and check permission on Azure role assignment before run workflow

-*if you not found role please add role assignement in your resource group*
+*if you not found role, please add role assignment in your resource group*

 <img src="../src/id-role.png">